MenloHacks/vivere/README.md

 # MenloHacks Vivere
 ### Introduction
 MenloHacks Vivere is the backend system for all day-of-operations.
 It is written in Python using the Flask framework and uses MongoDB for its datastore.
+Note that Vivere is currently a work in progress and certain things are not finalized yet or secure.

 All endpoints are relative to `api.menlohacks.com` and for endpoints that require authorization the authorization token should be placed in the `X-MenloHacks-Authorization` field.